 School of Education and Psychology

 The School of Education and Psychology offers programs leading to a Bachelor of Science degree with majors in elementary education, psychology, and forensic psychology.
 The school also offers a Bachelor of Arts degree with a major in psychology.
-Minors are available in education and psychology, and preparation is provided for state and denominational certification in both elementary and secondary education.
-With careful planning, a bachelor's degree and the first teaching certificate may be earned in four years of study.
+Minors are available in education, special education, and psychology, and preparation is provided for State and Adventist Education Certification in both elementary and secondary education.

 For a description of programs leading to a master's degree in Education, see the Graduate Bulletin.

 Mission: The School of Education and Psychology at Walla Walla University supports the mission of the University and assists students as they acquire knowledge and expertise in their fields of study within the context of Christian faith.
 To this end our faculty and students are committed to:

 • The development of social, moral, and spiritual values;

 • The integration of learning, faith, and service.